-I am currently a lecturer in the English department at the University of Tennessee at Chattanooga.
+I am currently an associate lecturer in the English department at the University of Tennessee at Chattanooga.
 I teach introductory composition and literature courses, as well as Western Humanities and Shakespeare.
 I am also a faculty member in the Brock Honors College, where I teach the year-long introductory humanities course.

 I am a co-host of the podcast Remixing the Humanities.